-The LSST views a 9.62 square-degree patch of sky, more than 40 times the area of the full moon.
-This huge viewing area is the result of the telescope's unique optical design: a highly optimized, compact, three-mirror telescope augmented by a large refractive corrector, the whole capable of delivering a 3.5 degree field of view covering a 64 cm diameter flat focal plane.
+Rubin Observatory views a 9.62 square-degree patch of sky, more than 40 times the area of the full moon.
+This huge viewing area is the result of the telescope's unique optical design: a compact three-mirror telescope augmented by a large refractive corrector, the whole capable of delivering a 3.5 degree field of view covering a 64 cm diameter flat focal plane.
 The starting point for this design was the Dark Matter Telescope proposed by Roger Angel, director of the Steward Observatory Mirror Lab at the University of Arizona, and his collaborators in 2000.

-In the top picture, light from a source in the sky reflects off the three mirror surfaces, through the refractive lenses and is captured by the detector in the camera.
-The fast optical system coupled with the large collecting area of the mirror and sensitive detectors makes it possible to take very deep images with a very large field of view compared to other 8m class telescopes (right).
+In the picture to the left, light from a source in the sky reflects off the three mirror surfaces, through the refractive lenses and is captured by the detector in the camera.
+The fast optical system coupled with the large collecting area of the mirror and sensitive detectors makes it possible to take very deep images with a very large field of view compared to other 8m class telescopes.
 Over 10 years, more than 800 images will be taken of each point on the sky.

-The LSST telescope consists of three aspheric (nonspherical) mirrors: an 8.4-m primary mirror (M1), a 3.4-m convex secondary mirror (M2), and a 5.0-m tertiary mirror (M3).
-The inner primary and outer tertiary mirrors were fabricated from a single piece of Ohara E6 low expansions glass.
-The secondary mirror is the largest convex mirror ever made.
+The Rubin Observatory Simonyi Survey Telescope consists of three aspheric (nonspherical) mirrors: an 8.4-m primary mirror, a 3.5-m convex secondary mirror, and a 5.0-m tertiary mirror.
+The primary and tertiary mirrors were fabricated from a single piece of Ohara E6 low-expansion glass, resulting in the monolithic Rubin Observatory Primary/Tertiary Mirror (M1M3).
+The Rubin Observatory Secondary Mirror (M2) is the largest convex mirror ever made.
 Details of these mirrors can be found in the mirror design section.

 The system length is a very compact 6.4 m from the vertex of the secondary mirror to the vertex of the tertiary mirror.
-The LSST primary mirror is highly annular (ring-shaped), having an outer clear aperture of 8.36 m and an inner diameter of 5.12 m, giving an effective collecting area of a 6.67 m filled aperture.
+The Rubin Observatory primary mirror is highly annular (ring-shaped), having an outer clear aperture of 8.36 m and an inner diameter of 5.12 m, giving an effective collecting area of a 6.67 m filled aperture.
 The 1.8 m diameter hole in the secondary mirror holds the camera body and associated readout electronics.
-The hole in the tertiary mirror is used to mount equipment for maintaining precise control of the LSST's optical alignment.
+The hole in the tertiary mirror is used to mount equipment for maintaining precise control of Rubin Observatory's optical alignment.

-The camera is located after M3.
-Its optics consists of three large fused-silica lenses and a filter.
-The largest lens (L1) is 1.55 m in diameter, half again as large as the 40 inch Yerkes refractor—the world's biggest astronomical refracting telescope.
+After bouncing off the three mirrors, light will reach the Rubin Observatory LSST Camera.
+The camera optics consist of three large fused-silica lenses and a filter.
+The largest lens (L1) is 1.55 m in diameter, half again as large as the 40-inch Yerkes refractor—the world's biggest astronomical refracting telescope.
 The 0.69 m third lens (L3) also serves as the vacuum barrier for the focal plane array (FPA) cryostat and requires a center thickness of 60 mm.
-The LSST's filters are very large, with a clear aperture of 0.75 m.
-All of these attributes give the LSST superb optical performance.
+LSST Cam's filters are very large, with a clear aperture of 0.75 m.
+All of these attributes give LSST Cam superb optical performance.

 The wavelengths of light for which the optical system is optimized range from ultraviolet to near-infrared; these wavelengths are divided into spectral bands labeled u, g, r, i, z, & y to identify wavelengths of specific interest.
-For example, an infrared, or "r" filter might be used when observing areas obscured by dust, as infrared wavelengths can pass through the dust and the filter will enable imaging of sources behind the dust.
+For example, an infrared, or r, filter might be used when observing areas obscured by dust.
+Infrared wavelengths can pass through dust, so the filter will enable imaging of sources behind the obstruction.

 The image quality is better than 0.3 arcseconds (1/3600 of a degree) for all bands as measured by the 80% encircled energy of the image of a point source, which is a standard measure in optics of how well the optical system focuses the gathered light.
 For the longer wavelengths corresponding to the r, i, z & y spectral bands, the 80% encircled energy is ~0.2 arcseconds or better.
 Typically imaging will then be limited by the atmosphere, which averages around 0.7 arcseconds.